atta-hamamah/form-designer/README.md

-A form designer app using Next.js and Tailwind. allowing the user to create a fully flexible form with 7 different input types, giving full control and the ability to create various kinds of questions and form structures.
+-A form designer app using Next.js and Tailwind designed and developed by me.

+-the app allows  user to create a fully flexible form with 7 different input types, giving full control and the ability to create various kinds of questions and form structures.
-The app supports 2 languages with different text directions, includes a nice designing tool, and allows toggling between admin and user modes. showing the case of a deep understanding of React, problem-solving abilities, and experience with CSS and Tailwind.
+The app supports 2 languages with different text directions,

+-includes a nice animated tool that is fully designed and developed by me(no special libraries used), and allows toggling between admin and user modes.